-Our covered bond ratings process follows the methodology and assumptions outlined in our covered bonds criteria and "Covered Bond Ratings Framework: Methodology And Assumptions," published on June 30, 2015.
+Our covered bond ratings process follows the methodology and assumptions outlined in our our "Covered Bonds Criteria," published on Dec.
+9, 2014, and "Covered Bond Ratings Framework: Methodology And Assumptions," published on June 30, 2015.

 From our analysis of the covered bond program and the Swedish legislative covered bond framework, we have concluded that the assets in the cover pool are isolated from the issuer's insolvency risk.
-The asset isolation allows us to potentially assign a higher rating to the covered bond program than our long-term ICR on the issuer.
-Since our previous review, the outlook on the ICR has been revised to stable from negative.
+The asset isolation allows us to potentially assign a higher rating to the covered bond program than our long-term issuer credit rating (ICR) on the issuer.